Krameria triandra, Peruvian rhatany, Rhatany-root, Ratanhia, Payta, Krameria

 • It has numerous useful applications when it comes to shrinking or constricting body tissues naturally.

-• Compresses or ointments containing rhatany can be applied to minor wounds to halt bleeding, and as an herbal treatment for varicose veins and bruises.
+• Compresses or ointments containing rhatany can be applied to minor wounds to halt bleeding, and as an herbal treatment for varicose and bruises.

 • As a remedy for cuts, scrapes or sore nipples wet gauze can be used.